The Algarve's New Home of Education

 Advanced level qualifications are subject-based qualifications that are necessary to attend university, further study, training and often work.
 Students normally study three or more A levels over two years.
 Courses culminate in an examination or series of examinations.

 In Year 12, the first year, students will start with AS level, which is the first half of an A level and a qualification in its own right.
 If they continue to enjoy the subject and want to learn more, they can progress, in Year 13, studying for the whole A-level.

-The Algarve International school makes every effort to prepare students in making an informed decision about subject choices.
-This is was done in our last academic year by having local Careers officer, Gwenda Daud visit the relevant students to run some informative sessions about the variety of FE (further education) courses available.
+AIS makes every effort to prepare students in making an informed decision about subject choices.
+This is was done in our last academic year by having local Careers officer, Gwenda Daud visit the relevant students to run some informative sessions about the variety of FE (Further Education) courses available.
 In addition we held 'Taster sessions' in many of the subjects offered in order to give students an insight, introduce course structures and generally provide a glimpse of what subjects are like at A-level.

-At The Algarve International School we offer a wide variety of A-level courses.
+At AIS we offer a wide variety of A-level courses.
 For the academic year beginning in September 2020 the subjects are as follows:

-A-levels are begun in Year 12 with courses last for two years.
-If your child is considering attending University most higher education courses require specific A levels or combinations of A levels (or alternative level 3 qualifications).
+A-levels are begun in Year 12 with courses which last for two years.
+If your child is considering attending University, most higher education courses require specific A levels or combinations of A levels for entry.